 Trends within the fashion industry have been around since the 14th century, where “echelons” of society would utilise their clothing choices to display their level of status and affluence amongst their peers1.
-In the twentieth century, before the ‘social-media’ era was born, fashion trends would, on average, last between five to ten years2.
+In the twentieth century, before the social-media era was born, fashion trends would, on average, last between five to ten years2.
 These trends would be carefully curated, often employing the use of magazine editorials, fashion shows and red carpet events where a small group of societal elites, models and celebrities would don new styles.
-It was expected that after these looks were styled by notable figures such as the likes of musical icons, Cher and Madonna, as well as Diana, The Princess of Wales and Former First Lady, Jackie Kennedy, that the general public would engage with these styles until the next ‘trend’ was created.
+It was expected that after these looks were styled by notable figures such as the likes of musical icons, Cher and Madonna, as well as high-society elites like Diana, The Princess of Wales and Former First Lady, Jackie Kennedy, the general public would then engage with these styles until the next ‘trend’ was created.
 This is why babydoll dresses and pillbox hats were a big hit in the 1960s and why bell-bottom jeans were so popular in the 1970s3.

 Merriam-Webster defines the term ‘influencer’ as a person who can generate interest in something, often consumer products, by posting about it on social media platforms.
 Whilst there are influencers in a range of industries, (i.e. one may consider celebrity cook, Nigella Lawson an influencer within the food industry), the role of the influencer has had a profound impact within the fashion industry.
 Influencers no longer have to be actresses, singers, rappers, artists or even children of the elite; influencers can now be born out of social media, see the likes of Charli D’Amelio and Addison Rae, both of whom reached mainstream success posting videos on TikTok of dances and futile trends popular on the platform.
 Items worn by fashion influencers sell out in days, if not seconds.
 With the advantage of social media, followers of these influencers can emulate trends they see on their favourite model, actress, artist, or social media personality in a matter of hours.